SequAna-Ukon/VTK_CF/README.md

 > **Exercise**: Open up the fastq file and have a look at it.
 Can you deduce the structure of the fastq format from this file?
 What is the /1 at the end of the reads?
 How about those quality scores, what use will we make of them?

-It's common practice to remove low quality bases at the beginning and ends of reads and to check for and remove adapters?
+It's common practice to remove low-quality bases at the beginning and ends of reads and to check for and remove adapters?

 > **Exercise**: Discuss: Why are there still adapters in my sequences if the sequencing starts after the adapters?

-There are a couple of options for removing low quality bases and adapters.
+There are a couple of options for removing low-quality bases and adapters.

 > **Exercise**: Have a look at a couple of the options: [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [fastp](https://github.com/OpenGene/fastp) and [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
 Specifically, see if you can resolve any differences between the programs.
 Is one easier to use than the others?
 Do they all have the same functionality?
 Let's say you want to remove adapters and trim for quality score at the beginning and end of the read at a phred score of 20.

 [What is a phred score?](https://en.wikipedia.org/wiki/Phred_quality_score)

 I've worked with each of these over the years.
-For ease of use and speed, I like fastp.
+For ease of speed, I like fastp.

 > **Exercise**: Although we downloaded all of the sequencing files from all of the boström samples, we're only interested in those samples that are HeLa cells.
 Delete the SymLinks you created that relate to the U20S cells.
-Do you remeber where to find the information about which SRRs relate to which samples?
-Do you remember the bostrom_meta.csv file that I created.
+Do you remember where to find the information about which SRRs relate to which samples?
+Do you remember the bostrom_meta.csv file that I created?
 Perhaps you could look in there also?

 > **Exercise**: Install fastp and run it on each of the samples.
 Set the quality threshold to 20.
 Think about where the outputs from running fastp will go.